John and Jean Oesterle Associate Professor of Thomistic Studies

 Current research projects:

-I'm also working on articles on the metaphysics of light in 13th-century theories of vision, the problem of whether embodiment benefits or hampers us cognitively on Aquinas's account, the "identity thesis" in Greek philosophical thought, and the process of intellectual development in Averroes's Long Commentary on De anima (with Katja Krause).
+Other current projects include mental / intentional being in the 13th century, the metaphysics of light in 13th-century theories of vision, the "identity thesis" in Greek philosophical thought, and the process of intellectual development in Averroes's Long Commentary on De anima (with Katja Krause, MPIWG Berlin).

 PDFs of my past (and sometimes current) research are available at my Academia page.